Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A Software Development practice that continuously integrates feedback from users into Software Design.
 - [ ] A Software Development practice used by Integration Teams to create Best Practice branching and merging strategies.
-- [ ] A Software Development practice where members of a development team all work on the same computer to ensure a common code base.
+- [ ] A Software Development practice where members of the Developers all work on the same computer to ensure a common code base.
-- [x] A Software Development practice where members of a development team integrate and verify their work frequently, often multiple times each day, to detect integration errors as quickly as possible.
+- [x] A Software Development practice where members of the Developers integrate and verify their work frequently, often multiple times each day, to detect integration errors as quickly as possible.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following describe an Architecture Spike?

-- [ ] A decision made by a Systems Architect to settle disagreement within a Development Team.
+- [ ] A decision made by a Systems Architect to settle disagreement within the Developers.
 - [ ] A fundamental architectural problem found in an existing application.
 - [x] A small development activity to learn about technical elements of a proposed solution.
 - [ ] The result of an exhaustive architectural planning effort.